 Front hook harnesses are good tools for training loose leash walking.
 They don’t cause pain.
 However, when a dog pulls forward and the leash causes him to turn around, it is indeed a punishment.

 Many “positive only” trainers also recommend head halters such as the Halty.
 These are also punishment tools although they are not considered to be painful.
 However, head halters, like many other correction tools need to be used with care.
 Jerk too hard and these halters can be dangerous.
 Used incorrectly, head halters could be even more dangerous than a prong collar.

 Punishments should always be reserved as a last resort.
 Positive reinforcement along with a controlled environment is always better.
+See our post on How to Use Positive Reinforcement training.
 Punishments are never really necessary.
 However, if you are unable to stop poor behavior with positive reinforcements alone, punishments given according to these guidelines are better than allowing bad behavior to continue indefinitely.